JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 ## Preparing the Build Machine
 Building JELOS requires a host with 200GB of free space for a single device, or 1TB of free space for a full world build.

+**Expect your first build to take on the order of ten hours.
+You will need a stable internet connection, since hundreds of packages will be downloaded from their source.**  Download errors often produce build failures with misleading error messages.

+After a clean build, all subsequent builds will go much faster (minutes) since 99% of the build work is cached.

 ### Docker Builds
 **Docker is the easiest and most reliable way to build JELOS.**  You need no previous experience with Docker; you merely need to install it on your build machine.
 Newcomers to the project are strongly recommended to use this approach.